archlens/ArchLens/README.md

 # Architectural Lens
+### This project was originally forked from [Architectural Lens](https://github.com/Perlten/Architectural-Lens), all credit for the groundwork goes to the original authors
+(Fork was detached after work on the original project was discontinued, development continued by the ArchLens organization)

+##
-Architectural-Lens is a Python software tool that generates customizable visual package views, showcasing the packages in your system and their dependencies.
+ArchLens is a Python software tool that generates customizable visual package views, showcasing the packages in your system and their dependencies.
 It offers the flexibility to include or exclude specific packages to suit your requirements for comprehensible views.

-Moreover, Architectural-Lens can highlight the differences between your working branch and a specified remote branch, including added or removed dependencies and created or deleted packages, by using green and red highlighting.
+Moreover, ArchLens can highlight the differences between your working branch and a specified remote branch, including added or removed dependencies and created or deleted packages, by using green and red highlighting.

-Lastly, Architectural-Lens can display the highlighted differences in the system views when a pull request is created on GitHub.
+Lastly, ArchLens can display the highlighted differences in the system views when a pull request is created on GitHub.
 It automatically generates the views specified in your config, highlights the differences, and displays them in your pull request, simplifying the review process.

 To help you get started, this readme includes various options in combination with the setup of a config file.